Home » Repayment » Loan Servicers » How to Qualify for a Navient Cosigner Release (Plus a Shortcut)

 • current year statement of retirement income or annuities, or

-• most recent Federal tax return
+• most recent Federal tax return.

 The Cosigner Release Timeline

-Navient reports to the credit agencies at the end of each month.
-If a cosigner release is granted just after the credit bureaus have been updated, the cosigner will likely have to wait the full 30 days for the credit report to reflect the release.
+Upon approval, it can take up to an additional 30 days before the cosigner’s credit report reflects this change.
+This is because Navient reports updates to the credit bureaus at the end of each month.
+Consequently, if Navient grants the cosigner release just after they update the credit bureaus, the cosigner will probably have to wait the full 30 days for the credit report to reflect the release.

 Passing the Credit Check and the Problem with Traditional Cosigner Releases